kpoilly/RAG-experiments/README.md

 # 📚 Document-Grounded Conversational Assistant (RAG)

-Conversational Assistant experiment.
-This system uses the **RAG** (Retrieval-Augmented Generation) architecture to provide accurate, contextual responses based on your private corpus of documents (PDFs, Docxs, MDs).
+This project provides a **production-ready, multi-tenant platform** for deploying Document-Grounded Conversational Assistants.
+Built on a robust **RAG** (Retrieval-Augmented Generation) architecture, the system allows multiple users to securely manage their own private document collections and interact with a context-aware AI.

 ---

 ## 💡 Key Features & Architecture

-The goal of this system is to be architected as a robust, scalable, and observable pipeline designed for modern, cloud-native workloads.
+The goal of this system is to be architected as a secure, robust, scalable, and observable pipeline designed for modern, cloud-native workloads.

 1.  **Cloud-Agnostic Object Storage:** Document storage is fully decoupled from the application logic.The system uses a **MinIO** server for local development, which emulates the **S3 API**.
 This ensures that the application is "Cloud-Ready" and can be deployed seamlessly to AWS S3, Google Cloud Storage, Azure Blob Storage, etc.